 One of the virtues of knowing the energy or Liapunov function for a dynamical system, is being able to check how well you are doing.
-We might expect that if we ran the algorithm a little bit longer, we could move the state vector to an even lower energy state if -219 was not the minimum.
-The fact that the energy of .99 Pv is -244 suggests that we are not to the minimum yet.
+We might expect that if we ran the algorithm a little bit longer, we could move the state vector to an even lower energy state if what we found was not the minimum.

-'''

-In[209]:= dt = 0.01;

-Hopfield[uu] := uu + dt (Weights.g[uu] - uu);
+''' dt = 0.01; Hopfield[uu] := uu + dt (Weights.g[uu] - uu); rememberingT = Nest[Hopfield, forgettingT, 600];

-rememberingT = Nest[Hopfield,forgettingT,600];

-'''